Remote Magnetic Levitation Using Reduced Attitude Control and Parametric Field Models: Dynamics and Control

-where $\pseudoinverse{\varAllocationMatReduced}$ is the pseudoinverse of the reduced allocation matrix.
+We compute the desired coil currents $\sptCurrents \in \setReal{8}$ from the desired wrench as $ \sptCurrents = \pseudoinverse{\varAllocationMatReduced} ^\top,$ where $\pseudoinverse{\varAllocationMatReduced}$ is the pseudoinverse of the reduced allocation matrix.
+Since the pseudoinverse yields the minimum 2-norm solution for the currents, and all coils possess identical ohmic resistance, this approach guarantees minimal thermal power dissipation to achieve the desired wrench.
 These current setpoints are then sent to the coils' electrical drivers which use a proportional integral (PI) controller for tracking the actual currents $\varCurrents$.
 Any inaccuracy in the field model, and thus $\varAllocationMatReduced$, lead to input disturbances that cause steady-state errors despite inherent integrators in the dynamics.
-While high controller gains can reduce steady-state errors, they also amplify noise.
 To address this, we design integral actions, $\cvarTorqueBfxyIntegral$ for the reduced attitude controller and $\cvarForceIntegral$ for the translational controllers, as follows: